-St Anthony's Teaching School Alliance School Direct has an outstanding record of training provision and nowhere is this more evident than on the CPD (Continuing Professional Development) training that each and every trainee receives.
+St Anthony's Primary Learning Partnership School Direct has an outstanding record of training provision and nowhere is this more evident than on the CPD (Continuing Professional Development) training that each and every trainee receives.
 Not only does the training provide a vital link between the practice and professionalism of each placement, but is intrinsic in teaching the trainees all the additional curriculum knowledge that every Primary teacher must know in order to successfully teach their class.

 In your face COVID!